Frederick Doidge: Political career

 Doidge then represented the electorate of Tauranga for National from 1938 to 1951, when he retired.

 He served as both Minister of External Affairs and Minister of Island Territories from 1950 to 1951 in the First National Government of New Zealand.
 Later, Doidge became New Zealand's High Commissioner to the United Kingdom from 1951 until his death.
 He was appointed a Knight Commander of the Order of St Michael and St George in the 1953 New Year Honours, and awarded the Queen Elizabeth II Coronation Medal.

-Death
+Political views

+Doidge was known as one of the most conservative New Zealand politicians throughout his career.
+He openly criticized Bill Airey for his teachings, questioning why the government was funding Airey's lectures.

+Personal life and death

-Doidge died in London on 26 May 1954 from cancer.
+Doidge died in London on 26 May 1954.